Frequency-Aware Transformer for Learned Image Compression

 \subsection{Overview}

-Figure~\ref{figs-overview} illustrates the architecture of the proposed frequency-aware transformer-based learned image compression (FAT-LIC) model.
+Figure~\ref{figs-overview} illustrates the architecture of the proposed \textbf{F}requency-aware \textbf{T}ransformer-based learned \textbf{I}mage \textbf{C}ompression (FTIC) model.
 Given a raw image $\bm{x}$, the analysis transform $g_a(\cdot)$ maps it to a latent representation $\bm{y}$.
 Then, quantization operator $Q(\cdot)$ discretizes $\bm{y}$ to $\bm{\hat{y}}$. $\bm{\hat{y}}$ is subsequently losslessly encoded by a range coder.
 Here, we assume that $\bm{y}$ follows a Guassian distribution of which the parameters (\emph{i.e.}, mean $\bm{\mu}$ and scale $\bm{\sigma}$) are predicted by the proposed transformer-based channel-wise autoregressive (T-CA) entropy model, as presented in \figurename~\ref{figs-Tcharm}.
 Following the settings in the original channel-wise autoregressive entropy model~\citep{minnen2020channel}, we divide $\bm{y}$ into $n_s$ even slices $\{\bm{y}_1,\bm{y}_2,...,\bm{y}_{n_s}\}$ and feed these slices to T-CA model. \blue{Therefore, the encoded slices can provide powerful contextual information when encoding subsequent slices.} Formally, the forward process of T-CA model holds as below.
 The hyperprior $\bm{\phi}$ is obtained via a pair of hyper-encoder $h_{a}(\cdot)$ and hyper-decoder $h_{s}(\cdot)$:

 Moreover, the T-CA entropy model outputs the estimated parameters of the Gaussian distributions:

 where $\bm{\mu}_i$ and $\bm{\sigma}_i$ are mean and scale values of Gaussian distributions, and $\bm{r}_{i}$ is the predicted latent residual that reduces quantization errors of $\bm{y}_i$.
 A refined latent $\bm{\bar{y}}$ could be obtained by summing up the latent $\bm{\hat{y}}$ and latent residual $\bm{r}$, $\emph{i.e.}, \bm{\bar{y}}=\bm{\hat{y}}+\bm{r}$ with $\bm{r} = \operatorname{Concat}(\bm{r}_1,\bm{r}_2,...,\bm{r}_{n_s})$.
 Consequently, the final $\bm{\hat{x}}$ is reconstructed by feeding refined latent $\bm{\bar{y}}$ to the synthesis transform $g_s(\cdot)$, \emph{i.e.}, $\bm{\hat{x}} = g_s(\bm{\bar{y}})$.